UtrechtUniversity/uupeeps/README.md

 ## Contact

-This package was created by Class CoTaPP in live coding session on creating a Python package.
+This package was created by Class CoTaPP in a live coding session.
 Please contact Jonathan de Bruin for info j.debruin1@uu.nl.